Want a Deeper Relationship With Your Doctor? Why More Patients Are Choosing Concierge Medicine

 Would it make a big difference in your life if you had to switch primary care physicians?

-Michael Tetreault, editor in chief of Concierge Medicine Today, posed this question to a variety of patients, and the resounding answer was “no.”
+Michael Tetreault, editor-in-chief of Concierge Medicine Today, asked this question to various patients, and the resounding answer was “no.”

 When it comes down to it, most of us just don’t have a close relationship with our doctors, so switching would have little impact on our lives.
-We don’t see them often, and when we do, the appointment is rushed.
-But many of us would appreciate a deeper relationship with our primary care physician—especially in our times of greatest uncertainty and need.
+We don’t see them often, and the appointment is rushed when we do.
+However, many of us would appreciate a deeper relationship with our primary care physician, especially in times of great uncertainty.

 That’s one of the reasons why the concierge model has been attracting more physicians and patients alike.